 Although now spoken of as one place, Crans and Montana do to some extent retain their separate identities.
-Crans, where hotel construction was begun in 1912 in those days many of the hotels were effectively sanatoria treating tuberculosis patients is the smarter and more expensive of the two.
+Crans, where hotel construction was begun in 1912, is the smarter and more expensive of the two.
 There is some excellent designer shopping to be had in the chic boutiques here and there.

 By contrast Montana, which is the older of the two resorts, is rather less glamorous in style, but it is nevertheless a lively place with plenty of bars and restaurants that are on the whole more modest in price than those found in Crans.

 The Ski Area

 Crans-Montana (1,500m) is one of Switzerland’s largest alpine resorts and is situated on a broad south-facing plateau.
 The ski area, which has 160km of pistes served by 40 lifts, offers lots of cruising opportunities for advanced intermediates.